thomasnield/kotlinconf-datascience-talk/README.md

 ![](https://i.imgur.com/fkyuyvU.png)

-If you are interested in mathematical optimization as shown in the driver example, this practical book is immensely helpful.
+If you are interested in mathematical optimization as shown in the driver example, this book is immensely helpful.

 [![](https://images-na.ssl-images-amazon.com/images/I/41Izv5XLv-L._SX330_BO1,204,203,200_.jpg)](http://a.co/ebpZBMo )